Onomichi

 In search of my hotel...

-I walk through little streets, lined with dilapidated houses, shops with their rusty shutters down or their dirty plastic broken shutters also down, restaurants that are closed and dark inside, and no one is about!?
-I do come across several people and try to ask them where 'SIMA' is but
+I wander through narrow streets, lined with dilapidated houses, shops with rusty shutters down or cracked plastic shutters dangling, and restaurants that are closed and dark inside.
+The streets feel almost deserted, as if the town is holding its breath.
+I do spot a few people and try

-I was hoping this would be simple, unfortunately it does take a further 20 mins of walking about this strange place as I again get lost within the criss-crossing little empty streets and alley-ways.
-I am half expecting to see a zombie jump out and bite my arm off.
-Thankfully that doesn’t happen and a nice old man points me in the right direction.
-Don't get me wrong, at the same time I'm loving the whole experience!
+I had hoped this would be simple, but it ends up taking another twenty minutes of wandering through this strange maze of streets, as I get lost once more among the criss-crossing alleys and empty lanes.
+At one point, I half expect a zombie to leap out and bite my arm off.
+Thankfully that does not happen, and a kindly old man eventually points me in the right direction.
+Even so, I am loving every minute of it.

-I walk inside and the owner of SIMA greets me.
-He’s friendly and I pay him in cash.
-He provides me with the codes and I walk back to the hotel without getting lost!
-By now I’m expecting very little, because surrounding my hotel is a long-forgotten building project, a residential property built with a mismatch of materials; timber (some of which is rotting), concrete and plastic, and other buildings which look like their walls are built out of plaster board
+I step inside and the owner of SIMA greets me warmly.
+I pay him in cash, he gives me the codes, and I manage to walk back to the hotel without getting lost.
+By now I expect very little, because surrounding my hotel is a long-forgotten building project: a

-Anyway, when I step inside, it's sweet!!!
-It could be a tranquil oasis of zen set amidst this decrepit old creepy village!
-I take my shoes off as instructed by the notice and put on the shoes provided.
-I walk up the stairs and over to my room.
-Seems like I’m the only one here.
-It’s sweltering inside!
-The floors sound like they are made from a thin layer of chipboard (scary!), and the walls are as flimsy as sheets of paper hanging between floor and ceiling!
-Worryingly it feels as if you could at any moment simply fall right hrough the floor!
-There is naturally almost zero sound-proofing...
-Naturally I must share a toilet (although i do have my own bathroom which is a bonus).
-Unfortunately there's no natural light in my bedroom (the middle room of three rooms), but I'm nonetheless very content!
+Anyway, when I step inside, it is wonderful!
+A little oasis of calm and zen tucked into this decrepit, slightly eerie village.
+I take my shoes off as the notice instructs and slip on the ones provided.
+I climb the stairs and make my way to my room.
+It seems I have the place to myself.
+It is sweltering inside!
+The floors groan as if they are nothing more than a thin layer of chipboard, and the walls are as flimsy as sheets of paper stretched between floor and ceiling.
+At any moment, it feels as though I could simply fall straight through the floor.
+There is almost no sound-proofing, and I must share a toilet, though I do have my own bathroom, which is a bonus.
+My bedroom, the middle of three rooms, has no natural light, yet I am strangely content, embracing the quirky charm of it all.

 Oasis of tranquility...